shaefelinger/codepedia/src/JS/classes.md

 # Classes

 Classes are a tool that developers use to quickly produce similar objects.
+Create a template of an object.

 classes are a great way to reduce duplicate code and debugging time.